macedoj/haversine-great-circle-distance/README.md

 **Unit test**

-To ensure accurate results from the Haversine formula implemented, the <code>HaversineAlgorithm.java</code> class are fully reviewed by unit tests, that can be found in class <code>HaversineAlgorithmTest.java</code>.
+To ensure accurate results from the Haversine formula implementation, the <code>HaversineAlgorithm.java</code> class are fully reviewed by unit tests, that can be found in class <code>HaversineAlgorithmTest.java</code>.

 **License**